What if the Board of Directors and digital fundraising were not distant planets?

 In other words, every board member should be clear that “saving and not spending” may represent in the end a higher cost than a well made investment.

-A check-up of one’s own “digital” status and digital fundraising potential should lead the organisation’s leaders to an informed investment decision: i.e. to understand on which tools and channels it is appropriate to invest and with which priorities, with the aim of obtaining a result that would otherwise not be achievable (or with unreasonable costs in terms of time and quality).
+A check-up of one’s own “digital” status and digital fundraising potential should lead the organisation’s leaders to an informed investment decision.
+For example, to understand which tools and channels it is appropriate to invest in, and with which priorities.
+The aim being to obtain a result that would otherwise not be achievable (or would come at an unreasonable cost in terms of time and quality).

-Priorities and objectives are obviously “board things” and are fundamental because digital fundraising is also a wide world and it is necessary to set a course to follow, between tools and channels for visibility, acquisition and engagement, as well as direct fundraising vehicles.
+Priorities and objectives are obviously “board things” and are fundamental because digital fundraising is also a wide world.
+It is necessary to set a course to follow.
+Between tools and channels for visibility, acquisition and engagement, as well as direct fundraising vehicles.

-In any case, what has been said, faced with the exponential growth of digital as a channel of cultivation and fundraising (especially from mobile), consolidated by the experiences made in the pandemic period, leads to a conclusion that the Board cannot ignore: not setting up a strategy of engagement and digital management of one’s own audience and of conscious (therefore proactive) digital fundraising is a great risk in terms of competitiveness for the organisation.
+In any case, with the exponential growth of digital as a channel of cultivation and fundraising (especially on mobile), reinforced by the changes brought on by the pandemic, leads to a conclusion that the Board cannot ignore.

-It is no secret that the third sector is also a competitive market, as is fundraising.
+It is no secret that the charity sector is also a competitive market, as is fundraising.

-If the ultimate goal of fundraising is precisely the creation of gratifying relationships and experiences with and for the donor, in 2022 it is no longer possible to ignore this channel: digital fundraising skills and tools must be used to complement traditional and “offline” ones (events, banquets, direct mailing, etc.).
+If the ultimate goal of fundraising is precisely the creation of gratifying relationships and experiences with and for the donor, it is no longer possible to ignore this channel.
+Digital fundraising skills and tools must be used to complement traditional and “offline” fundraising campaigns (events, banquets, direct mailing, etc.).

-In conclusion, a memo: digital transformation is not a technological process, but a human one.
-And it is in fact always important to talk about a combination of skills and tools because it is only through this union that it is possible to move from fear of expenditure to confidence in an investment for the growth of the organisation and thus a transformation, maturation, and improvement.
+In conclusion, digital transformation is not a technological process, but a human one.
+It is in fact always important to talk about a combination of skills and tools.
+It is only through this union that it is possible to move from fear of expenditure, to confidence in an investment for the growth of the organisation and thus a transformation, maturation, and improvement.